dsych/licensed-mental-health-counselors-browser/README.md

 ## Getting Started

 I created this repo with ease of development in mind.
 I eschewed any frameworks or plugins and instead elected to create a simple express server and a react.js front end.
-The project is built and serve automatically by Parcel.js.
+The project is built and served automatically by Parcel.js.

 Server content belongs in `server/`.
 Client content belongs in `src/`.
 The production build is served from `dist/` automatically by the parcel middleware, and the database is stored in '.data/.